awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-config.md

 You can find more details on configuring the Instance Metadata Service in the following topic: [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 Use the following procedure to configure IMDS options in a launch configuration\.
 After you create your launch configuration, you can associate it with your Auto Scaling group\.
 If you associate the launch configuration with an existing Auto Scaling group, the existing launch configuration is disassociated from the Auto Scaling group, and existing instances will require replacement to use the IMDS options that you specified in the new launch configuration\.
-For more information, see [Changing the launch configuration for an Auto Scaling group](change-launch-config.md)\.
+For more information, see [Change the launch configuration for an Auto Scaling group](change-launch-config.md)\.

 **To configure IMDS in a launch configuration \(console\)**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. On the navigation pane, under **AUTO SCALING**, choose **Launch Configurations**\.
+1. On the navigation pane, under **Auto Scaling**, choose **Launch Configurations**\.

 1. In the navigation bar, select your AWS Region\.